ShepleySound/word-racer-server/README.md

 A new word is chosen when the timer runs out or when someone wins the round.

-*NOTE: In the application's current state, the server and clients must all be ran on a single host in different terminal sessions.*

 Author: [Robert Shepley](https://github.com/shepleysound), [Timothee Odushina](https://github.com/timothee2022)

 <!-- Replace URL's and add more necessary links -->
 <!-- - [Tests Report]()
 - [Assignment Pull Request]()